 We have five expert teams which are fielded to various project areas.
 Each field team consists of Veterinarians, male nurse, cleaner, washer, catchers and a driver.
 Our total staff strength is 34 people.
 We have a Swaraj Mazda for Ambulance cum Mobile Surgery Unit, TATA 407, Ashok Leyland, Tata Ace vehicle which serves as a dog-catching vehicle which has been modified to suit this purpose.
 Our team of Veterinary doctors is very dedicated and well trained in surgeries.
-Each and every Veterinarian is groomed under the hand of our expert Dr. Madhav who has a vast experience in this field.
 The Animal Handlers working with us are selected very carefully.
 Those having compassion for animals and have a feeling of love and care for them are recruited.
 They are trained under the guidance of our senior Veterinarians.
 They get trained to provide primary medical attention in the absence of the Veterinarian.
 Our fleet of Volunteers is very dedicated and compassionate towards their duty and is always working for the welfare of the animals in every possible way.

 We have five expert teams which are fielded to various project areas.
 Each field team consists of Veterinarians, male nurse, cleaner, washer, catchers and a driver.
 Our total staff strength is 34 people.
 We have a Swaraj Mazda for Ambulance cum Mobile Surgery Unit, TATA 407, Ashok Leyland, Tata Ace vehicle which serves as a dog-catching vehicle which has been modified to suit this purpose.
 Our team of Veterinary doctors is very dedicated and well trained in surgeries.
-Each and every Veterinarian is groomed under the hand of our expert Dr. Madhav who has a vast experience in this field.
 The Animal Handlers working with us are selected very carefully.
 Those having compassion for animals and have a feeling of love and care for them are recruited.
 They are trained under the guidance of our senior Veterinarians.
 They get trained to provide primary medical attention in the absence of the Veterinarian.
 Our fleet of Volunteers is very dedicated and is always working for the welfare of the animals in every possible way.

 Street dog population has become one of the most significant problems in cities.
 Dogs, since time immemorial, have co-existed with man.
 With rapid urbanization, however, it has become increasingly difficult for animals to survive and co-exist with human.
 Competition for food has led to more human and dog conflicts, resulting numerous dog bites and cases of Rabies in cities.